gohgabriel/boot_mlmem/README.md

     model: Fitted statsmodels mixed linear model object.
     indirect_effects: Dictionary containing calculated indirect effects under various moderator combinations.
     contrasts: Dictionary containing computed contrasts.

+## Contrasts for Examining Moderation

+The module includes examples demonstrating how to calculate contrasts in moderated mediation analyses.

+* The included contrasts serve as examples.
+For your own hypotheses, you should tailor the code to test contrasts that best address your specific research questions and hypotheses about moderation.
+* This code offers a template to help you define and compute the contrasts of interest.

+### How to Specify Your Desired Contrasts

+* Formulate Research Questions:
+    Determine the specific comparisons you want to make based on your hypotheses about moderation.
+Ask yourself:
+    Do I want to contrast an indirect effect across different levels of a moderator?
+    Does my theory suggest specific differences in the strength or direction of an indirect effect under different moderator conditions?
+    Am I interested in how a moderator changes the direct effect (non-mediated path)?

+* Modify the Code:  Locate the "## Example Contrasts" section within the module.
+Here's where you'll adjust and add contrasts:
+   Create Descriptive Keys: Use meaningful names for your contrast keys (e.g., key = f'M2_Contrast_HighVsLow_{modS1}').
+Include labels referencing the mediators and moderators involved.
+   Adapt Calculations: Ensure the code within the contrast calculations correctly selects the high and low values of the relevant moderator(s) and extracts the specific indirect/direct effects you want to compare.

 ## Example